geek-cookbook/geek-cookbook/manuscript/kubernetes/cluster/index.md

 ### Services

 Some things just "work better" in a cloud provider environment.
 For example, to run a highly available Postgres instance on Kubernetes requires at least 3 nodes, and 3 x storage, plus manual failover/failback in the event of an actual issue.
-This can represent a huge cost if you simply need a PostgreSQL database to provide (*for example*) a backend to an authentication service like KeyCloak.
+This can represent a huge cost if you simply need a PostgreSQL database to provide (*for example*) a backend to an authentication service like Keycloak.
 Cloud providers will have a range of managed database solutions which will cost far less than do-it-yourselfing, and integrate easily and securely into their kubernetes offerings.

 ### Summary